Fulwing/Fulwe/README.md

 ![Buissness logic](Buissness%20logic.jpeg)

-Our microservices architecture is organized into various components, each serving a specific purpose in our system.
+My microservices architecture is organized into various components, each serving a specific purpose in our system.

 #### DTO (Data Transfer Object) Layer:
 - **Description:** The DTO layer contains classes representing Data Transfer Objects used for communication between the frontend and backend.
 These objects carry data between different layers of our application.